greg-raven/grus/_posts/2019-12-17-thank-you-for-opposing-canterbury.md

     - 'Senator Mike Lee'
 ---

-- Nominee to lead ATF supports “red flag” gun confiscation orders.
+- Nominee to lead ATF supports "red flag" gun confiscation orders.

 Thank you for your bold defense of the Second Amendment!